 The Arts Council and the Vermont Department of Buildings and General Services maintain an exhibit at the Council offices at 136 State Street in Montpelier—next door to the Capital Region Visitors Center.
 The Garden is a public/private collaboration featuring rotating two-year showings of contemporary work created by Vermont artists.
 Designed in 2002 by Burlington landscape architects H. Keith Wagner and Associates, it offers a place to picnic or engage in quiet reflection in Montpelier's downtown.

-The State of Sculpture . . . an overview of sculpture in Vermont is an overview of sculpted work being created in the state of Vermont in our current time.
+The State of Sculpture . . . a sampling of sculpture in Vermont is a selection of sculpted work being created in the state of Vermont in our current time.

 As curators we want to showcase a wide variety of materials and techniques.
 The works represent the traditional skills of stone carving and woodworking, as well as casting and fabrication using stainless steel, iron, and concrete.
 Most importantly, we are committed to creating an intimate environment for the public, one that is friendly and engages you to sit, rest, and reflect.

 The public can enter from the city sidewalk on State Street, or from the parking area where there are two accessible parking spots at the garden's entrance.
 All sculpture is visible from a walkway that crosses through the garden; the surfaces are concrete, finely crushed gravel, and flat slate.
 There are two steps into the lower garden, and snowbanks may block access to some areas of the garden in the winter.
 In the summer, visitors may enjoy the picnic table on the grass just beyond the pathway.